 Always remember that if there is more than one child, you MUST file any motions or other pleadings for each child.

-In any hearing or trial to determine child support, the parties must prepare and present to the Judge, at the hearing or trial, a Child Support guidelines Worksheet (Form CJ-D-304-Print on light blue paper.)
+In any hearing or trial to determine child support, the parties must prepare and present to the Judge, at the hearing or trial, a Child Support guidelines Worksheet (Print on light blue paper.)
 Click the following quick links for the worksheet and other information regarding child support: